 Megan Bridge as PP and SP lead has led Gytha Troops, a specific group for service children.
 This club has met regularly to provide a range of relevant activities and support for children experiencing family on deployment, life in forces and specific regard to important dates throughout the year.
-It has been noted that some of the children and families in KS2 would like more specific activities, which we will look to provide in 23-24.
+At a Service Family Café event in July 2024, new activity ideas were noted which we will look to provide alongside additional TA hours used to directly support service children in 2024-2025.

 Additionally, the SSAFA charity provided prizes for service children entering their 'Eggcellent Eggs' Easter Egg design competition.
-Children from Service families were also invited to the Yeovilton Remembrance Service in November 2022.
-100% of Service children in KS2 attended with a minibus provided free of charge to families - leased from Ansford Academy.
+Children from Service families were also invited to the Yeovilton Remembrance Service in November 2023.
+100% of service children in KS2 wanting to attend, did so with a minibus provided free of charge to families - leased from Ansford Academy.

-Sadly, the conflict in Ukraine ended any possibilities of visits to Yeovilton for Service children for the foreseeable future and this will be kept under review in 23-24.
 Gytha Troops continues to provide pastoral support for families involved in the Ukrainian conflict and other theatres.